hashicorp/terraform-provider-aws/website/docs/d/iam_session_context.markdown

 # Data Source: aws_iam_session_context

 This data source provides information on the IAM source role of an STS assumed role.
-For non-role ARNs, this data source simply passes the ARN through.
+For non-role ARNs, this data source simply passes the ARN through in `issuer_arn`.

 For some AWS resources, multiple types of principals are allowed in the same argument (e.g., IAM users and IAM roles).
 However, these arguments often do not allow assumed-role (i.e., STS, temporary credential) principals.
 Given an STS ARN, this data source provides the ARN for the source IAM role.